adogb/prosper-loans/README.md

 ## Key Insights for Presentation

-FOr the presentation I focus on the influence of debt-to-income ratio, the loan-to-income ratio and the Prosper rating on the incidence of unpaid loans.
+For the presentation I focus on the influence of debt-to-income ratio, the loan-to-income ratio and the Prosper rating on the incidence of unpaid loans.

 I start by showing the bar chart with the frequencies of paid and unpaid loans, to give an overview of the problem.